nus-cs2103/website-base/schedule/index.md

   <div class="row">
   <div class="col-sm border-right">
 {% if week_num + "" in weeks_with_no_topics %}
-* %%No topic allocated to this week.%%
+* %%No topics allocated to this week.%%
 {% else %}
 <md>**{{ icon_book }} Topics Summary:**</md>